-- A In Key Service Centres Cleator Moor, Egremont and Millom: - i) Appropriate retail and service sector provision will be actively encouraged within the defined boundaries of each Key Service Centre to serve local communities meet the needs of local residents and to facilitate small scale tourism.
-Evening entertainment and leisure uses will also be acceptable if they meet the criteria as set out in ER7 E above. - ii) The town centre boundaries of the Key Service Centres will be reviewed and may be redrawn to reflect current circumstances - iii) Further physical improvements in association with town centre management initiatives will be considered to attract more visitors and to reduce levels of vacancy

-- iv) Development should also accord with Policies DM6 and DM7 - B In the Local Centres and smaller centres:
+- A In Key Service Centres Cleator Moor, Egremont and Millom: - Appropriate retail and service sector provision will be actively encouraged within the defined boundaries of each Key Service Centre to meet the needs of local residents and to facilitate small scale tourism.
+Evening entertainment and leisure uses will also be acceptable if they meet the criteria as set out in ER7(E) above. - ii) The town centre boundaries of the Key Service Centres will be reviewed and may be redrawn to reflect current circumstances - iii) Further physical improvements in association with town centre management initiatives will be considered to attract more visitors and to reduce levels of vacancy - iv) Development should also accord with Policies DM6 & DM7 - B In the Local Centres and smaller centres:

 The provision of shops and services will be maintained to ensure they continue to serve their small catchment areas with basic goods and services.
-Retail and service development which promotes the vitality and viability of rural settlements, without damaging their environment or amenity, will be supported.

-- 4.9.24.10.2 The 2009 Retail Study found that Egremont, Cleator Moor and Millom have high vacancy rates, in some areas above the national average, with below average representation of the service sector provision and limited entertainment/leisure provision.
+- 4.9.2 The 2009 Retail Study found that Egremont, Cleator Moor and Millom have high vacancy rates, in some areas above the national average, with below average representation of the service sector provision and limited entertainment/leisure provision.
 Security and crime were also found to be key concerns, particularly in Cleator Moor.
-Support for further physical improvements to the town centres, improved town centre management, and wider initiatives to attract more visitors are identified in the Retail Study as key objectives for the towns and are picked up in the strategic regeneration policies set out in Chapter 3 of the Core Strategy. - 4.9.34.10.3 The study did not identify any need for major change to the Borough's retail structure in order to meet future and existing need.
+Support for further physical improvements to the town centres, improved town centre management, and wider initiatives to attract more visitors are identified in the Retail Study as key objectives for the towns and are picked up in the strategic regeneration policies set out in Chapter 3 of the Publication Core Strategy. - 4.9.3 The study did not identify any need for major change to the Borough's retail structure in order to meet future and existing need.
 It did however suggest that planning for the Key Service Centres should recognise that the retail/service function of these towns is shrinking and should seek primarily to retain their traditional core retail/service areas.
 The policy emphasis therefore is on maintaining and enhancing the viability and vitality of their existing centres rather than seeking expansion and growth.